William Tandy Senter

 William Tandy Senter (May 12, 1801 – August 28, 1848) was an American politician that represented Tennessee's second district in the United States House of Representatives.

 Biography

-Senter was born at Bean Station, Tennessee on May 12, 1801.
+Senter was born to slave-owners William Tandy Senter & Susan Lyon at Bean Station, Tennessee on May 12, 1801.
 He attended the common schools, and engaged in agricultural pursuits as well as holding several local offices.
 He married Nancy White.

 Career

 A minister in the Holston Conference of the Methodist Episcopal Church, South, Senter was also a member of the State constitutional convention, which met at Nashville from May 19 to August 30, 1834.

 Senter was elected as a Whig to the Twenty-eighth Congress, and served from March 4, 1843, to March 3, 1845.

 After his service, Senter resumed agricultural and ministerial work at Panther Springs, Hamblen County, Tennessee.

 Death and legacy

 Senter died at Panther Springs on August 28, 1848.
 He is interred at Senter Memorial Church Cemetery.
 The city of Centerville, Iowa was named in his honor, although the spelling was changed because a clerk assumed the proposed name "Senterville" was a misspelling.